caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 public static bool SequenceEqual<T>(this IEnumerable<T> first, IEnumerable<T> second, IEqualityComparer<T> comparer);
 ```

 The `SequenceEqual()` method returns true if two sequences contain the same number of elements, and the elements at each position are equal.
 The first overload uses the default equality comparer for the type, so the exact behaviour of the method will depend on the type and whether it implements the `IEquatable<T>` interface or overrides the `object.Equals()` method.
-If it does not, and the type is a reference type, this method will only return true if the elements at each position in the sequence are the same individual instances of objects.
+If it does not, and the type is a reference type, this method will only return true if the elements at each position in the sequence are the same individual instances of objects because it will compare the values of their references.
 The second overload allows you to provide a custom comparer, to control exactly how the elements are compared.

 ```
 public static IEnumerable<T> Distinct<T>(this IEnumerable<T> source);